The Act and Regulations

 Dogs are great friends.
 But, dog ownership also comes with responsibility.
 You have to make sure your dog is fed, cared for and exercised.
 And you also have responsibilities to your community, too, making sure your dog is properly controlled and well-behaved.

 As a dog owner in South Australia you are required to:

-- Register your dog with your local council (ideally you should also have it microchipped)
+- Register your dog with your local council

 - Make sure your dog is not wandering off your property on to the streets and public places on its own